git-ecosystem/git-credential-manager/docs/environment.md

 Pass [options](https://git-scm.com/docs/git-credential-cache#_options)
-to the Git credential cache when [`GCM_CREDENTIAL_STORE`](#GCM_CREDENTIAL_STORE) is set to `credentialcache`.
+to the Git credential cache when [`GCM_CREDENTIAL_STORE`](#GCM_CREDENTIAL_STORE) is set to `cache`.
 This allows you to select a different amount of time to cache credentials (the default is 900 seconds) by passing `"--timeout <seconds>"`.
 Use of other options like `--socket` is untested and unsupported, but there's no reason it shouldn't work.